mappum/mercury/README.md

 ```
 This will create the files you want to run in a directory called `target`.
 There will be a `.jar`, `.exe`, and on OSX a `.app` and `.dmg`.

+## Contributing

+Mercury is is need of testing and code contributions.
+Please feel free to file issues if you find any bugs.

+If any critical exploits are found in the cross-chain atomic swap implementation, we will gladly pay bounties if they are disclosed responsibly (there is bound to be some low-hanging fruit to find).
+[There will be a Crowdcurity link here shortly].

+Join the Mercury development community in the IRC channel, #hg on Freenode.

 ## License (MIT)

 Copyright 2015 Mercury